packit/research/data-stores/README.md

 Ultra-lightweight in setup, administration, and required resource.
 Very fast.

 ### Cons
 Because SQLite is a serverless database, it doesn’t provide direct network access to its data.
-The application (as I understand it) just stores data in a file by using a library.
+An application (as I understand it) just stores data in a file by using a SQLite library.
 If more containers (in our case service and more workers) need to access the db, they probably need to have the file on a shared (RWX) volume.

 ## Postgresql